omics-datascience/multiomix/DEPLOYING.md

         - `SYNC_STUDY_SOFT_TIME_LIMIT`: Time limit in seconds for a CGDSStudy to be synchronized.
 If It's not finished in this time, it is marked as `TIMEOUT_EXCEEDED`.
 Default to `3600` (1 hour).
         - `RESULT_DATAFRAME_LIMIT_ROWS`: maximum number of tuples of an experiment result to save in DB.
 If it has a larger amount it is truncated by warning the user.
 The bigger the size the longer it takes to save the resulting combinations of a correlation analysis in Postgres.
 Set it to `0` to save all the resulting combinations.
 Default to `300000`.
         - `EXPERIMENT_CHUNK_SIZE`: the size of the batches/chunks in which each dataset of an experiment is processed.
 By default, `500`.
-        - `COMPUTE_PENDING_EXPERIMENTS_AT_STARTUP`: set the string `false` if you want to avoid the computation of the experiments that were pending when starting the server. **IMPORTANT: note that the only function this parameter has is to avoid an exceptional problem when starting the server, it should not be left in production as some experiments could be left inconsistent**.
-Default to `true`.
-        - `THREAD_POOL_SIZE`: number of threads to use in the ThreadPool that triggers the experiments/pipelines, i.e. the size of the processing queue.
-Please take into consideration the memory occupied by each experiment, the larger the queue the more likely the system will crash due to lack of resources. **A server restart is required**.
-Default `5`.
         - `SORT_BUFFER_SIZE`: number of elements in memory to perform external sorting (i.e. disk sorting) in the case of having to sort by fit.
 This impacts the final sorting performance during the computation of an experiment, at the cost of higher memory consumption.
 Default `2_000_000` of elements.
-        - `USE_TRANSACTION_IN_EXPERIMENT`: set the string `false` if you want to prevent the computation of experiments that are inside a DB transaction.
-This parameter is useful to be able to perform heavy experiments in very low resource environments but at the cost of the security that an atomic operation handled by the DBMS can offer.
-In case the server crashes in the middle of processing, there will be garbage left in the DB that will have to be manually removed.
-Another thing to consider is that it increases disk usage since the transaction is not kept in memory, but each batch is inserted and then removed; the latter also impacts the final performance of the experiment.
-Default to `true`.
         - `NUMBER_OF_LAST_EXPERIMENTS`: number of last experiments shown to each user in the `Last experiments` panel in the `Pipeline` page.
 Default `4`.
         - `MAX_NUMBER_OF_OPEN_TABS`: maximum number of experiment result tabs that the user can open.
 When the limit is reached it throws a prompt asking to close some tabs to open more.
 The more experiment tabs you open, the more memory is consumed.
 Default `8`.
         - `CGDS_CONNECTION_TIMEOUT`: timeout **in seconds** of the connection to the cBioPortal server when a study is synchronized.
 Default `5` seconds.